Here is a study of the book Kriya Yoga: Synthesis of a personal experience, by Ennio Nimis.

 How are people that are drawn to do kriya pranayama?
-Most likely a variegated bunch.
+Probably a variegated bunch.
 I was one such fellow.
 The Italian Ennio Nimis another.
-Nimis went to lengths to learn particular kriyas, and then published the cream of what he had learnt.
+Nimis went at lengths to learn particular kriyas, and then published the cream of what he had learnt.

 As soon as the new technique was acquired and tested with indescribable emotion, my friend spent two days in sheer fervor.

 A milder presentation could be, "My friend learnt a new technique, got too enthusiastic and went downwards, as I see it."
 I find it good to tone down expressions while dealing with interesting topics from this kind of online work.
 Nimis says he made grave mistakes in his quest.
 He writes on such issues too.
 The guy who says he used to be error-prone earlier, is he completely clear now?
 It may or may not be so.

 So, the first part of his writing has a personal and emphatic tone and may be subjective, one-sided, and contain distortions for what you know.

 The other party's say is not coming to the fore.
 This stands out.
 Nimis decides that the arena we went into was marked by teachers who want to promote themselves – and by various claims, for example "The kriya you do is wrong.
 Come to me, I am the only one who knows the original kriya!"